rh-openshift-ansible-better-together/ops-track/README.md

 oc new-app -n cicd -f cicd-template.yaml --param=DEPLOY_CHE=true
 ```

-This process doesn't take much time for a single application, but it doesn't scale well, it's not repeatable, and it relies on the person executing it knowing the commands, and the specific information about the situation.
+This process doesn't take much time for a single application, but it doesn't scale well and it relies on the person executing it knowing the commands, as well as specific information about the situation.
 In the next section, we'll accomplish the same thing with a simple Ansible playbook, executed from your bastion host.

 ### 4.2: Automating application deployment with Ansible

 There are modules in Ansible for OpenShift, specifically the `k8s` module (also known as `k8s_raw` and `openshift_raw`).
 However, lots of interactions with OpenShift that you'll find in OpenShift playbooks still use the `command` module.
 There is minimal risk in doing so because the `oc` command itself is idempotent.
-With that being said, let's try using a combination of both methods.

-A playbook that would create the entire CI/CD workflow could look as follows: [UPDATE]
+A playbook that would create the entire CI/CD workflow could look as follows:

 ```
 ---